 The size of an orange

-• Your baby's head is an odd shape and almost half the size of the foetus.
-Don't panic at the thought of labour yet - by the time she's born it will be more in proportion.
+- Your baby's head is an odd shape and almost half the size of the foetus.
+Don't panic at the thought of labour yet - by the time she's born it will be more proportionate.

-• Your baby is moving a lot more, but you will not be able to feel the movements yet.
+- Your baby is moving a lot more, but you will not be able to feel the movement yet.

 What's with my body: Bigger tummy, less nausea